 - Draw a line marking 1/3rd of the paper plate and cut the section off with scissors.
 Paint the inside of the paper plate with the flesh-tone acrylic paint and set it aside to dry.

 - Draw a giant triangle on the red cardstock paper and cut it out.

-- On this triangle, mark 6 inches from the top vertex to the middle and with a ruler draw lines to all three corners of the triangle to mark the centre point, where the plate will go.
+- On this triangle, mark 6 inches from the top vertex to the middle, and with a ruler draw lines to all three corners of the triangle to mark the center point, where the plate will go.